Skip to content

 # Verify environment variables

-echo $ORACLE_SID # Should show: FREE
+echo $ORACLE_SID # FREE

-echo $ORACLE_HOME # Should show: /u01/app/oracle/product/19c/dbhome_1
+echo $ORACLE_HOME # /u01/app/oracle/product/19c/dbhome_1

-echo $ORACLE_BASE # Should show: /u01/app/oracle
+echo $ORACLE_BASE # /u01/app/oracle

 # Test SQL*Plus connection